wannalina/network-project/README.md

 #### What kinds of questions can I ask PatchHunter?
 PatchHunter takes the user's queries as natural language questions or commands.
 These questions/commands may relate to diagnosing problems in the network, such as congestion or misconfigurations, locating specific hosts, checking port statuses or changing their states, and routing -related requests.
+Generally, the LLM performs the best in the following loosely defined categories: **installing / removing flows, changing port states, checking port status, checking host location in the network, and tracing packet routes**.
 You may ask questions like:
 - "Reconfigure flows such that h3 and h4 cannot communicate."
 - "Reconfigure flows such that h3 and h4 can communicate again."
 - "Where is host h5 in the network?"